 Another spot in your interior where color theory comes into play is wall decor, perfect for adding small-but-mighty pops of color.
 In color theory, picking an accent like this is part of the 60-30-10 rule – if you're following the formula, a balanced color scheme should be 60 percent from a base color, 30 percent from a secondary color, and 10 percent from an accent color.
 In order to round out that final 10 percent, things like wall decor tend to have the perfect proportions.

-In the above breakfast nook, Chicago’s Summer Thornton (opens in new tab) brought a maximalist aesthetic to the interior but kept her color scheme in check with the right dining room wall decor.
-The space, anchored by a bright blue banquette and a teal wallpaper, gets an uplifting dose of contrast thanks to bold red sconces.
+In the above breakfast nook, Chicago’s Summer Thornton brought a maximalist aesthetic to the interior but kept her color scheme in check with the right dining room wall decor.
+The space, anchored by a bright blue banquette and a teal wallpaper, gets an uplifting dose of contrast thanks to bold red sconces - there really are so many colors that go with burgundy.
 “White shades are so boring.
 Live a little,” says Thornton.
 “Whether it's a bold color or a wild pattern, sconces are a great opportunity to make a statement and add some life to your room.”

 The truth is, many of color theory’s principles are as old as time, which means your potential palette has plenty of sources for inspiration throughout modern interior design – you can build your color scheme by referencing anything from antique textiles to contemporary artworks, or pretty much any colorful object that resonates with you.

-In the above guest room, the blush color scheme was inspired by an antique quilt.
-“As one might look to an antique rug, or some other anchor of a room’s décor to develop a color scheme, our cues came from our client’s collection of antique textiles that they wanted incorporated into the decor,” says Carrier and Company (opens in new tab).
+In the above guest room, the blush color scheme was inspired by an antique quilt, and blend a deep pink with the faded purple stripes in the rug - two shades next to each other on the color wheel.
+“As one might look to an antique rug, or some other anchor of a room’s décor to develop a color scheme, our cues came from our client’s collection of antique textiles that they wanted incorporated into the decor,” says Carrier and Company.
 “Ultimately, the color added a softness and warmth to an otherwise crisp, white attic bedroom.”